-The embroidery was divided into two main groups:
+The embroidered items were loosely divided into two main groups:

 large wall panels

-There were sometimes landscapes depicted complete with castles, palaces, fountains, gardens, clouds and radiating suns.
+A technique that was at its height of popularity from 1650 to 1690 was stumpwork.
+Whole landscapes were depicted complete with castles, palaces, fountains, gardens, clouds and radiating suns.

 The general type of work done during the 17th Century was still used in the 18th, but as time went on embroidery became much more naturalistic in character until eventually the imitation was such that the essential qualities of the needlework resembled brush work.